solid-contrib/solid-tutorial-angular/chapter3.md

     <#this> <http://rdfs.org/sioc/ns#content> "content" .
 ```

+The predicate here is an HTTP URI that uses the SIOC vocabulary.
 In this case the content is an embeddable video URL (as a string).
 This is fetched after login using the code:

 ```JavaScript
   $scope.fetchVideo = function() {